aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_Setup.md

 ### Install Anaconda

-*In this course we ask you to install Anaconda and provide you with a recipe to install all required packages in one click*.
+*In this course we ask you to install Anaconda and provide you a recipe to install all the required packages in one click*.

-For Anaconda installation we refer you to [Anaconda website][5].
+For the installation of Anaconda, we refer you to [Anaconda's website][5].

-You will now be quided through the setup of the working environment that you'll use throughout this course.
-To isolate it from your other projects that you might use Anaconda for, we'll use **conda environment** -
+You will now be guided through the setup of the working environment that you will use throughout the course.
+To isolate it from your other projects that might also use Anaconda, we will use a dedicated **conda environment** -
 > ... [a directory that contains a specific collection of conda packages that you have installed][9]...
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate environments, which is how you switch between them.

-Open command line and make sure you are "located" in the root directory of the course (`path/to/the/course/directory/solving_pde_mooc`) and run the following command:
+Open the command line and make sure you are "located" in the root directory of the course (`path/to/the/course/directory/solving_pde_mooc`).
+Run the following command:

     conda env create -f environment.yml

 This will create a conda environment named "course" and launch the installation of multiple packages.

-In order to activate the *course* environment, run
+This step only has to be done once.
+After that, you may activate this specific environment by typing in any terminal window,

 ```
 conda activate course
 ```

-and then you can deactivate it with
+At any time you can deactivate the environment by typing:

 ```
 conda deactivate
 ```

+This will switch you back to the base Anaconda environment but you can return to the "course" environment by activating it again.

 ## Working with Jupyter Notebook

-We recommend that you use Jupyter Notebook to work with the study material, as it includes sample codes along with the text material.
+We recommend that you use Jupyter notebooks to work with the course material, as it includes sample codes along with the relevant explanations.

-Before trying to view the notebooks in Jupyter Notebook, activate the *course* conda environment, as the notebooks rely on some of the newly installed packages.
+Before trying to view the notebooks in Jupyter Notebook window, activate the conda environment *course* , as the notebooks rely on some of the newly installed packages.
 Launch the Jupyter Notebook application with the following command line command:

 ```
 jupyter notebook
 ```

-Course notes notebooks require some Jupyter Notebook extensions to display properly.
+The course's notebooks require some Jupyter Notebook extensions to display properly.
 In the extension menu check out the following boxes:

 <img src="../figures/jupextensions.png">

+After performing all the steps above, you will have a working setup to view and explore all the content provided in this course.

 [1]: <https://wiki.python.org/moin/BeginnersGuide/Overview> "What is Python"
 [2]: <https://docs.anaconda.com> "Anaconda"